-finance an \$8 billion transporta- gas tax."

-tion infrastructure program and to pay off half of the state's \$32 billion debt.
+finance an \$8 billion transporta- gas tax." tion infrastructure program and to pay off half of the state's \$32 billion debt.
 The plan has run into strong opposition at town hall forums the governor has held so far.

-ing more town hall meetings as would be preferable. soon as possible," Zellner said. remain the same as past forums, Zellner said Corzine will probably address a gas-lax in-crease because the Legislature raised that issue and added Cor- fair share. zine is open to looking at other revenue sources.
+ing more town hall meetings as would be preferable. soon as possible," Zellner said.

+remain the same as past forums, Zellner said Corzine will probably address a gas-tax in-crease because the Legislature raised that issue and added Cor-fair share." zine is open to looking at other revenue sources.

-including increasing the state's gas tax and franchise fees for tion (plan), which will include a oll-road rest-stop businesses. toll increase," Zellner said.
-Corzine's original monetiza- "The governor believes it's cluded panelists such as Tom Roy, director of transportation to \$1 billion based on current for the Wakefern Food Corp., (fuel) consumption levels." who said the toll increase plan "We're working on schedul- is a concern and that a gas tax fees for drivers' licenses and ve-
+"The Legislature will come back probably with a combinatoll increase," Zellner said.
+"The governor believes it's

+Transportation Institute included panelists such as Tom.
+Roy, director of transportation for the Wakefern Food Corp., (fuel) consumption levels." who said the toll increase plan

-"The gas tax is equitable to While the presentation will spread it (the hurden) out out borrowing.
-Forsberg sug-(rather) than just on people who gosted that registration fews go up and down the Turnpike," should be based on vehicle Roy said.
-"We are heavy users weight and value. of fuel, so we're not dodging our
+"The gas tax is equitable to While the presentation will spread it (the burden) out out borrowing.
+Forsberg sug-(rather) than just on people who gested that registration fees go up and down the Turnpike," should be based on vehicle Roy said.
+"We are heavy users of fuel, so we're not dodging our

-"The Legislature will come Perspectives, a think tank, suggested that increasing the current 14.5 cent per gallon state motor fuels tax and other driver related fees could raise \$2.6 billion a year for transportation
+Mary E. Forsberg, research director for New Jersey Policy Perspectives, a think tank, suggested that increasing the current 14.5 cent per gallon state motor fuels tax and other driver related fees could raise \$2.6 biltion plan relied on a borrowing regressive, but recognized we lion a year for transportation against revenues from a system-have the third-least gas tax.
+Infrastructure and mass transit,

-"A better idea is to charge a fair share.
-The forum at the Voorhees sales lax on motor fuels.
-Seven Transportation Institute in- states do this," she said.
-"New Jersey could raise \$900 million
+"A better idea is to charge a The forum at the Voorhees sales tax on motor fuels.
+Seven states do this," she said.
+"New Jersey could raise \$900 million to \$1 billion based on current